jlento/Bling/README.md

 ## Writing new styles

-- Use `rem` units for font sizes in CSS.
+- Use `rem` units for font sizes, and ALL (border, margin, padding, etc) lengths in CSS.
 That should match the font-sizes in both screen (scalable) and on PDF.
   One `rem` unit corresponds to 12pt on print.

 ## TODO